Retire by stateFigures verified May 31, 2026

 Strong wind and hard winters

-Wyoming sees strong, frequent wind and cold, snowy winters, with forecasts often noting gusts well over 40 miles per hour.
-Heating, driving, and snow removal are part of life across much of the state.
+The wind here is strong and steady, and winters are cold and snowy.
+Forecasts often call gusts well over 40 miles per hour.
+Heating, winter driving, and snow removal are just part of the year across much of the state.

 National Weather Service